AndroidModLoader/JPatch/README.md

 **Since v1.8.1**
  - SilentPatch: Impound garages
  - SilentPatch: Bigger mirror quality on medium-high settings
+ - Fixed a glitch with the timer on high FPS

 **Since v1.8**
  - Some cut effects from the game are back